sarah-hvid/Vis_assignment2/README.md

 This problem relates to classification of images.
 Initially, the user must specify whether to work with the ```mnist_784``` data or the ```cifar10``` data.
 The ```mnist_784``` data is split into a training and test set.
 The ```cifar10``` data is scaled and reshaped.

 #### Logistic regression
 The model is initiated without any penalty and with the ```saga``` algorithm as solver.
 The data is then classified using multinomial logistic regression.
 The classification report is saved in the output folder.
-The data is then classified using multinomial logistic regression.
-The classification report is saved in the output folder.

 #### Neural network
 The labels of the datasets are initially binarized.
 The script uses the premade module in ```neuralnetwork.py``` located in the ```src/utils``` folder.
 The neural network is then initialized with 10 epochs.
 The classification report is saved in the output folder.